Costumes and Clothing of Keezhadi’s Vaigai Valley Civilisation

 Unlike the weaving artefacts which has survived over thousands of years, the fabric itself doesn’t stand the test of time.
 However, Akam & Puram poetry of later Sangam era specify that people wore clothes called “Kalingam”.
 Puram states that people of ancient Thamizhakam wore clothes of spun cotton and silk.
 Akam also suggests that Ashoka tree leaves, punnai flowers, coconut fibre, animal hair (wool) were used for the purpose of clothing.
 With the evidence of weaving industry from Keezhadi excavations, it is likely that the clothing material culture mentioned in Sangam texts have been in use at least since 600BCE at Vaigai Valley Civilisation.

 Excavations from another archaeological site Adhichanallur, about 15 kms from ancient Pandyan capital of Korkai contained various artefacts dating from 1800 to 600 BCE.
 A palm size bronze figurine excavated from Adhichanallur, dating to 1500BCE featured waist-wrap costumes similar to Indus Valley figurines.
-References from Silapathikaram, Kalithokai and other Sangam works composed in 1st millennium CE confirm that even women (like Kannagi and Madhavi) wore only lower garments from the loins downwards to the ankles without any rigid norms demanding to cover the torso.
+References from Silapathikaram, Kalithokai and other Sangam works composed in 1st millennium CE confirm that even women (like Kannagi and Madhavi) wore only lower garments from the loins downwards to the ankles.
 The artefacts found at Keezhadi dates to a period between that of Adhichanallur artefacts & Sangam compositions of 1st millennium CE.
 It is very likely that people who lived in Keezhadi during 600BCE primarily covered only the lower part of the body – a costume culture that’s evident in Adhichanallur figurine and survived well until the times of 1st millennium CE.

 JEWELLERY & ORNAMENTS OF KEEZHADI